aaemnnosttv/silk-docs/term-models.md

 ### Exceptions

-If the desired term is unable to be found or does not exist when trying to create a new instance using any of the named constructor methods, a `TermNotFoundException` will be thrown.
+If the desired term is unable to be found or does not exist when trying to create a new instance using any of the named constructor methods, an exception will be thrown.

-Likewise, if the `EventType` model class is attempted to be instantiated with the ID of a `event_tag` taxonomy, a `TaxonomyMismatchException` is thrown.
+Likewise, if a model class is instantiated with a term of a different taxonomy, a `TaxonomyMismatchException` is thrown.

 ## Checking for Existence